Skip to content

 How is AI changing my team’s expectations?
 Your direct reports are already using AI whether you’ve sanctioned it or not.
 Some are using it well and some are producing mediocre work faster, and a leader who understands the tool can tell the difference and coach accordingly.

-🔑 AI fluency for leaders isn’t about becoming a power user.
-It’s about understanding enough to make better decisions, ask sharper questions, and model the curiosity your team needs to see.
-The barrier to AI adoption in most organizations isn’t technical.
-It’s cultural.
-And culture starts with leadership.
+🔑 AI fluency for leaders is about understanding enough to make better decisions, ask sharper questions, and model the curiosity your team needs to see.
+The barrier to AI adoption in most organizations is cultural, and culture starts with leadership.

 Research on empowering leadership and AI readiness (Schneider & Leyer, 2023) found that leaders who give their teams autonomy and development support are better positioned to manage AI-induced change.
-The key insight: it’s not about the leader’s personal technical skill but about creating conditions where the team can experiment and adapt.
+The key insight: the leader doesn’t need personal technical depth so much as the willingness to create conditions where the team can experiment and adapt.

-It means asking better questions.
-When your team says “we can’t do that in the timeline,” the AI fluent leader asks “have we explored whether AI can handle the first 80% so our people focus on the judgment calls?”
-That’s not a technical question but a leadership question.
+You ask different questions.
+When your team says “we can’t do that in the timeline,” an AI fluent leader asks “have we explored whether AI can handle the first 80% so our people focus on the judgment calls?”
+That’s a leadership question, not a technical one.

-And it means modeling curiosity.
-The single biggest barrier to AI adoption in organizations isn’t technical but cultural, and it’s the senior leader who says “I’m too old for this.”
+And you model curiosity in public.
+The single biggest barrier to adoption in most organizations is the senior leader who says “I’m too old for this.”
 When a leader visibly experiments with AI, even clumsily, it gives everyone else permission to do the same.

-Spend one hour experimenting.
-Pick one thing you do every week that involves synthesizing information, whether that’s reading reports or preparing for meetings, and try using AI to help.
+The first is one hour of experimentation.
+Pick one thing you do every week that involves synthesizing information (reading reports, preparing for meetings, drafting weekly updates) and try using AI for it.
 Notice what it does well and where it falls short.
+The whole point is to build calibrated intuition about the tool, not to use it for everything.

-Have one honest conversation with your team.
-Ask them: “Are you using AI?
-What for?
-What’s working?”
-The answers will tell you more than any assessment tool.
+The second is one honest conversation with your team.
+Ask them: are you using AI, what for, and what’s working?
+The answers will tell you more than any vendor demo or assessment tool.
+They’ll also tell you whether your team feels safe being honest with you about how they’re working.

-Model it publicly.
-Share what you’re learning, including the failures.
-“I tried using AI for our quarterly planning and here’s what worked and what didn’t” is more powerful than any training program.
+The third is a single public bet.
+Pick one workflow you’ll change this quarter based on what you’re learning, share the change with your team, and own the experiment out loud.
+“I tried using AI for our quarterly planning and here’s what worked and what didn’t” lands more credibly than any training program.

 Sources: